Comparative Literature Studies

 Copyright © 2014.
 The Pennsylvania State University, University Park, PA

 Mack, Mehammed, "Untranslatable Desire: Inter-Ethnic Relationships in Franco-Arab Literature" (2014).
-Faculty Publications.
-3.
+French Studies: Faculty Publications, Smith College, Northampton, MA.